vegaprotocol/specs/protocol/0014-ORDT-order_types.md

     * On refresh `display quantity` is set to `min(remaining, initial peak size)`.

-    * A refresh simulate a cancel/replace, which means that on refresh a glassberg order will always lose time priority relative to other orders at the same price.
+    * A refresh simulates a cancel/replace, which means that on refresh a glassberg order will always lose time priority relative to other orders at the same price.

     * If multiple glassberg orders need to be refresh at the same time: